 The largest employer in Southampton Town is Southampton Hospital, which employs over 100 people.
 Other significant sources of employment for residents are in businesses related to tourism or the second home industry, including landscaping, pool maintenance, and construction.
-6

 Many employers in the fishing industry have noted the difficulty in attracting employees here when many can make more money in the landscaping business, which has a high demand for laborers, particularly from April through November (Oles 2005).
 Port Agent Erik Braun said there has been an influx of Hispanic dock workers, and many of the fishermen have had to learn Spanish to communicate with them.
 This has been a dramatic change within the last 5 years, he said.
-He also stated that there are no new fishermen starting up, and the children of fishermen, even those that are doing well, are not encouraged to enter into this business.7 communities.
+He also stated that there are no new fishermen starting up, and the children of fishermen, even those that are doing well, are not encouraged to enter into this business.

+According to the U.S. Census 2000, 60.6% (6028 individuals) of the total population 16 years of age and over were in the labor force, of which 3.4% were unemployed, 0.3% were in the Armed Forces, and 57.0% were employed (Figure 4).

+Again, Census data from 2000 are used because they are universally available and offer cross-comparability among communities.
 Some statistics, particularly median home price, are likely to have changed significantly since 2000.

-According to the U.S. Census 20008, 60.6% (6028 individuals) of the total population 16 years of age and over were in the labor force, of which 3.4% were unemployed, 0.3% were in the Armed Forces, and 57.0% were employed (Figure 4).

-8 Again, Census data from 2000 are used because they are universally available and offer cross-comparability among

-6 Personal communication, Southampton Town Chamber of Commerce, 76 Main St., Southampton, Long Island, NY 11968, 7/13/05
+&lt;sup>6 Personal communication, Southampton Town Chamber of Commerce, 76 Main St., Southampton, Long Island, NY 11968, 7/13/05

-7 Personal Communication, Erik Braun, NMFS port agent, E. Hampton, NY, July 22, 2005
+&lt;sup>7 Personal Communication, Erik Braun, NMFS port agent, E. Hampton, NY, July 22, 2005